diztil/detalkblog/about.md

 Just some minimalistic blog site that tries to archive, summarize and host any kind of text the author has chosen to publish.

 ## Who's behind DeTalk?
-Me.
 Dewan M.I.
-Mukto.
+Mukto...
 Just me, myself and my knowledge.
+And so are the posts and content, unless otherwise noted.

 ## Like the theme?
 Thank [**Marcin C.**](https://github.com/melangue/dactl) for creating this theme.
 Thank [**Jekyll**](https://jekyllrb.com/) and [**Github Pages**](https://pages.github.com/) for the implementation and hosting.
 Thank [**MuxSites**](https://www.muxsites.com) and [**MuxWorks**](https://www.muxworks.com) (the company behind MuxSites) for the domain and overall support.